Car Starter Problems: Causes and Solutions

 Defective Ignition Switch

 So, car starter failure and ignition switch failure, present quite similar symptoms.
 There is a key check, that can tell you the difference between the two.
-First, see if the oil, brake and charge light function, is present at position two.
+First, see if the oil, brake and charge light come one, at position two.

 If the lights fail to turn on, this could be a sign of electrical issues, in the ignition switch.